kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/README.md

 ### Translaton and Dictionary Interfaces and Classes

-Below is the UML [Dictionary and Translation classes and Interfaces](/assets/images/dict-trans-classes.png) diagram below.
+Below is the UML [Dictionary and Translation classes and Interfaces](/assets/images/dict-trans-classes.png) diagram below (click to enlarge).

 ![UML Dictionary and Translation Class and Interface Diagram](/assets/images/dict-trans-classes.png)